mattvenn/efabless_project_tool/README.md

 I have commited the pickled database [projects.pkl](projects.pkl), so you can just use that, but it will go out of date.

+## GitHub token

+If you want to use the GitHub functionality, you'll also need a git_token and git_username added to tokens.py.
+Get yours from https://github.com/settings/tokens/new

+    git_token = "token"
+    git_username = "username"

 # Use

     ./efabless_tool.py --list   # list all projects along with tapeout and precheck status